Is gold a good investment?

 The hedge against inflation is the traditional motive behind the investment in gold.
 The yellow metal serves as an inflation hedge in the long run.

-When inflation rises, the value of currency goes down.
+When inflation rises, the value of the currency goes down.
 Over the long-term, almost all major currencies have depreciated in value relative to gold.

 But gold prices have doubled over the last five years and quadrupled in a decade.